-Yes, break fees can be available in Puerto Rico if they are agreed to between the parties and they are commonly used in more complex transactions.
-Break fee provisions provide purchasers with certain compensation, payable by the target company if the transaction is not completed due to the target company withdrawing from the transaction or accepting a competing offer from a third-party.
-Additionally, the agreement may provide for "reverse break fees" pursuant to which the purchaser is obligated to pay a monetary payout to the target if the transaction is not completed.
+Yes, break fees can be available in Puerto Rico if they are agreed upon between the parties, and they are commonly used in more complex transactions.
+Break fee provisions provide purchasers with a certain amount of compensation, payable by the target company if the transaction is not completed due to the target company withdrawing from the transaction or accepting a competing offer from a third party.
+Additionally, the agreement may provide for Puerto Rico

+"reverse break fees", pursuant to which the purchaser is obligated to provide a monetary payout to the target if the transaction is not completed.